parjanyaacoder/Project-3-/README.md

 # Project-3
-This project is of a stopwatch.This project shows the functioning of mobile recharge.
+This project shows the functioning of mobile recharge.